Mortgages For Shared Ownership

 Remortgaging for shared ownership properties is not much different from a standard remortgage.
 However, since the number of lenders lending on shared ownership properties is less, you will have fewer choices of products available.

 It would be best to buy the property by staircasing to 100% if you can afford it.
 As then, you will become eligible for a standard mortgage and will have more variety of cheaper mortgages to choose from.
+Read our guide on how to remortgage for better understanding.

 To find out about other government schemes, click here.